blechta/fenapack/README.rst

 FENaPack is a package implementing preconditioners for Navier-Stokes problem using FEniCS and PETSc packages.
-In particular, PCD (pressure-convection-diffussion) preconditioner [1]_ is implemented.
+In particular, variants of PCD (pressure-convection-diffussion) preconditioner from [1]_, [2]_ are implemented.

 ..
 [1] Elman H. C., Silvester D. J., Wathen A. J., *Finite Elements and Fast
        Iterative Solvers: With Application in Incompressible Fluid Dynamics*.
        Oxford University Press 2005.
 2nd edition 2014.

+..
+[2] Olshanskii M. A., Vassilevski Y. V., *Pressure Schur complement
+       preconditioners for the discrete Oseen problem*.
+       SIAM J. Sci.
+Comput., 29(6), 2686-2704.
+2007.

 Usage